 At our last network meeting we heard from representatives of Search for Common Ground detailed the findings of their recent report on climate, conflict and freedom of religion.
 In this blog, one of the co-authors of the report, Daniel Ekomo-Soignet, explains the importance of understanding climate as a conflict multiplier, how interfaith action can foster peace and resilience and some policy recommendations.

-What’s at stake with a new UK government?
+What’s at stake with a new government?

 With the UK’s new Labour government taking office after 14 years of Conservative-led rule, our Movement Builder, Rosh Lal, reflects on what’s at stake in the years ahead.